MrLoke/Codejet-task/README.md

 ## About the project 📝

 My approach to the project structure stems from my previous work, among other things.
 All files are placed in appropriate directories.
 I could also make a folder with constant variables, but I didn't see the need here, since it's a small project.
 Unfortunately, I did not have time to improve the unit tests, but you can still review their code.
+For your awareness, the game goes into idle state after 30 seconds if the player does not make any move.

 ## Tech stack 🧑‍💻